 The Life and Legacy of Photographer Ted Polumbaum

-Join Ted’s daughter Judy and photographer Lou Jones for a conversation – with pictures! – about the remarkable life and important work of an ASMP stalwart who was both of and ahead of his times.
+Join Ted’s daughter, Judy, and photographer Lou Jones for a conversation – with pictures! – about the remarkable life and important work of an ASMP stalwart who was both of and ahead of his times.
 Ted Polumbaum (1924-2001), a Boston-based freelancer for LIFE magazine and many other publications, joined ASMP in 1958 (when M still stood for Magazine).
 A staunch advocate for creative rights and fair compensation (although a soft touch for good causes), Ted was a widely admired colleague (too nice to inspire envy), mentor to many younger photographers, social activist, goofball and punster, and all-around good guy.
-Lou Jones, another ASMP icon, knew Ted well.
+Lou Jones, another ASMP icon, former New England chapter President, and National Board Member, knew Ted well.

 Twenty years since Ted’s death, his daughter Judy has completed a new book about his personal and professional story and the tumultuous times in which he lived and worked – All Available Light: The Life and Legacy of Photographer Ted Polumbaum (McFarland Press, 2001).
 Through the month of October, the publisher is offering a 30 percent discount on copies purchased through its website; use the code POLUMBAUM30 at checkout from this link: